-Maybe you've recently celebrated your baby's milestone of rolling but are now left scratching your head about how to proceed with Tummy Time.
+Recently celebrated your baby's milestone of rolling but now scratching your head about how to proceed with Tummy Time?
 If so, you're not alone!
 Parents very often ask me questions like:

 "How can I do Tummy Time once my baby rolls belly to back?"